Information on Maternity and Parental Benefits

 Remember, teachers are paid for 195 teaching days.
 Summer pay is a residual and not new earnings.
 Teachers are not paid for Christmas or March breaks (even though pays are divided into 26 pay periods).

-Teachers are not entitled to receive maternity sick leave during non teaching periods.
+Teachers are not entitled to receive maternity leave or sick leave during non teaching periods.
 However, regular maternity and parental benefits will be paid during those periods.